 There are two ways of doing it; either sow straight into the vegetable patch, or raise seedlings under cover in a greenhouse or cold frame, then plant them out.
 As a general rule, hardy annuals (see the backs of their packets) can be safely sown outside once the soil is warm, whereas half-hardies are best on a window ledge until the frosts are over.

-Now is the perfect time to start sowing direct into the garden.
+Late spring is the perfect time to start sowing direct into the garden.
 In most areas, the soil is warm enough and not dripping wet or too dry.

 - Sow seed as thinly as you can.
 Don’t pour straight from the packet or the crease in the palm of your hand, because you’ll get clumps of seed and then a bald patch when too many tiny plants compete for light, food and water.
 The ideal spacing is often about 5cm (2in) apart, but check the instructions.
 This is impossible with tiny seeds.
 Sow these quickly, as that will give you a thinner distribution than if you are meticulous and slow.
 I make a line with my finger across the drill so as not to miss a bit or go back over the same ground again.